eddiefiggie/FlowPlanner/README.md

 * Need to ensure error handling for all data inputs needs to be verified and added.
 Date entry for example is quite vulnerable.

-* I should probably, move the CashFlowBuilder into the persistence package using a standard DAO.
-I'm still contemplating this.

 * The current pay period break point is a transaction type 3.
-There's likely an betetr way to do this.
+There's likely a better way to do this.
 This, however, was simple and got the job done.
 I should consider implementing a better way.
 Blank space separation gets applied right before this transaction type (3).